ETOA’s current focus on city access includes:

 - Crit-Air sticker – mandatory to purchase and display in vehicle to show the vehicle’s emission standard

-New access restriction zone (ZTL) planned to be implemented in 2024
+New access restriction zone (ZTL) expected late 2024

-In addition, destination coach traffic regardless of engine type may be prohibited in the ZTL (except to access the Louvre coach park via the West Quays).
+Destination (in addition to transit) coach traffic regardless of engine type may also be prohibited in the ZTL (except for school transport and to access the Louvre coach park via the West Quays).
+Consultation continues: we do not yet know whether any access for coaches with luggage will be permitted, or what evidence may be required to qualify for exemptions or access.
 We will update members once more information is known.

 Managed by RATP